Skip to main content

 • Heart Disease: The omega-3s in tuna help maintain a healthy balance between omega-6 and omega-3 fatty acids, reducing the risk of heart disease.
 By keeping arteries clear and supporting cardiovascular health, tuna consumption contributes to overall well-being.
 Plus, tuna is naturally low in sodium and sodium-free or low-sodium options are available for canned tuna.

-• Cancer Prevention: Tuna’s omega-3 fatty acids are believed to inhibit tumor cell growth and reduce inflammation.
+• Cancer Prevention: Studies have shown that tuna’s omega-3 fatty acids can also inhibit tumor cell growth and reduce inflammation.
 Chronic inflammation is associated with several types of cancer, making tuna a valuable addition to a cancer-preventive diet.

 • Weight Management: Tuna is a lean protein, filling and satisfying without excess calories.
 Adolescents who regularly consume lean fish like tuna have been shown to lose more weight than those who don’t.